-Obviously, none of us see the post break-up struggle in the light of its hidden positivity, because – why would you walk towards the light when you can comfortably linger in the halls of your own self-pity, right?
+Obviously, none of us sees the post-break-up struggle in the light of its hidden positivity, because why would you walk towards the light when you can comfortably linger in the halls of your own self-pity, right?
 Ah, it’s all good.
-It’s human, it’s natural and everyone is processing their sorrows in a different way.
+It’s human, it’s natural, and everyone is processing their sorrows in a different way.
 The thing about the whole break-up concept though is that you should never let it destroy you.
 On the contrary, take getting over someone as your best empowerment method, your powerful push into the unknown that will help you grow and thrive.
-Remember this: Life becomes clear in our darkest hour and all of our failures tend to make perfect sense in the end – whether they are break up failures, job, family, or personal failures – they all strengthen us for the battles and joys ahead.
+Remember this: Life becomes clear in our darkest hour and all of our failures tend to make perfect sense in the end – whether they are break-up failures, job, family, or personal failures – they all strengthen us for the battles and joys ahead.

 The journey to self-love

-When you don’t know who you are or hide in the relationship to avoid things you don’t like about yourself, you surrender yourself to the mercy of the other person completely and are no longer the queen of your life.
+When you don’t know who you are, or hide in the relationship to avoid things you don’t like about yourself, you surrender yourself to the mercy of the other person completely and are no longer the master of your life.
 You become susceptible to pain, vulnerable and exposed, and, ultimately, powerless.
-If, however, you know who you are and love who you’ve been growing into, no break up in this world will mess you up as heavily as you are experiencing it at this point.
+If, however, you know who you are and love who you’ve been growing into, no break-up in this world will mess you up as heavily as you are experiencing it at this point.

 You’ll know that people come and go, but your power, your heart and soul remain just where they need to be: in you and with you at all times.
 And that’s your power: having you with you – as your primary support system, your strength and your motive to grow and progress.
 No, I am not trying to diminish the importance and beauty of a partnership nor we’re trying to lessen the overwhelmingly fantastic feeling of being loved.
 We’re only saying that loving yourself first before you love someone else is key to a happy, secure, and strong life.